corda/corda/docs/source/messaging.rst

 Networking and messaging
 ========================

-Although the platform does not currently provide a network backend, some preliminary interfaces are defined along with an in-memory implementation provided for use by unit tests and other exploratory code.
-An implementation based on Apache Kafka is also being developed, which should be sufficient for real use cases to be implemented in the short run, even though in the long run a fully peer to peer protocol will be required.
+The platform defines preliminary interfaces for the messaging layer along with an ArtemisMQ implementation, and an in-memory implementation provided for use by unit tests and other exploratory code.
 This article quickly explains the basic networking interfaces in the code.

 Messaging vs networking
 -----------------------